-Analysis of the qualifications of the resident workers in City of Armadale in 2016 compared to Western Australia shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (All industries) in the City of Armadale in 2016 compared to Western Australia shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

-Overall, 36.0% of the resident workers held educational qualifications, and 36.7% had no qualifications, compared with 41.8% and 33.7% respectively for Western Australia.
+Overall, 60.6% of the resident workers (All industries) held educational qualifications, and 36.7% had no qualifications, compared with 63.5% and 33.7% respectively for Western Australia.

-The major differences between qualifications held by the resident workers of City of Armadale and Western Australia were:
+The major differences between qualifications held by the resident workers (All industries) of the City of Armadale and (Western Australia) were:

-- A larger percentage of resident workers with No qualifications (36.7% compared to 33.7%)
+- A larger percentage of resident workers (All industries) with No qualification (36.7% compared to 33.7%)

-- A larger percentage of resident workers with Certificate III & IV Levels (24.6% compared to 21.6%)
+- A larger percentage of resident workers (All industries) with Certificate III & IV Level (24.6% compared to 21.6%)

-The largest changes in the qualifications held by the resident workers in City of Armadale between 2011 and 2016 were:
+The largest changes in the qualifications held by the resident workers (All industries) in the City of Armadale between 2011 and 2016 were: